KaminoShimobe/whos-that-pokemon/README.md

 ![Image of Wireframe](https://i.imgur.com/pnY9PHjh.jpg)

 ### Pseudo Code
+Pokedex API is for pokemon fans and casual passerby to see information about different pocket monsters.

 The user should be able to:
 Make calls to the pokemon api
 Interact with the pokedex in the browser by-
 1. Hovering over the different mons
-2. Clicking on the different mons-taking you into more information on selected object Search for specific pokemon
+2. View the information on the different species and their types.
+3. Search for specific pokemon
-Categorize/omit certain pokemon from search
-Favorite Pokemon
+4. Sort Pokemon

 Constants would be:
 -number of pokemon